NijazK/NijazK.github.io/_posts/2021-08-15-JavaQAAutomation.markdown

 ### Actions

-Contact object class achieved 100% test coverage, contact service had majority of test 100%, Task object class had 66.3% coverage.
-The task object class was much more complex in design and therefore, such as generateUniqueID() class.
+The contact object class achieved 100% test coverage, the contact service had a majority of tests 100%, Task object class had 66.3% coverage.
+The task object class was much more complex in design and therefore, such as the generateUniqueID() class.
-For example, this is where Java design patterns really shined as I was able to manufacture new tests for helper methods using the Abstract Factory pattern, along with getters and setters to handle the bulk of exceptions.
+For example, this is where Java design patterns shined as I was able to manufacture new tests for helper methods using the Abstract Factory pattern, along with getters and setters to handle the bulk of exceptions.

     // setter example